logo

 Over the following months, Alice writes her first novel: Theo.
 After several publishing houses reject the manuscript, Professor Roberts suggests that Alice send Theo to his friend Madeline Armstrong, a New York literary agent.
 Alice is nervous but sends her the manuscript anyway.

-Chapter 2, “New York City 2010, The Assistant,” tells the story of Lara, a new mother living in New York City.
-She’s been an assistant for Madeline for several years.
+Chapter 2, “New York City 2010, The Assistant,” tells the story of Lara, a new mother living in New York City who has been the assistant of Madeline Armstrong for several years.
 When Lara got pregnant, Madeline allowed her to work freelance.
+After Lara settles her baby, she opens a new manuscript: Theo.
+The story captivates her, and she’s convinced Theo will be a bestseller.

-Rowan’s life in the narrative present was unplanned.
+Chapter 3, “British Columbia 2011, The Actor,” centers on Rowan, an actor in the midst of an unexpected second career.
 After a promising start as a movie actor, Rowan left Hollywood because of a skin condition, convinced it would compromise his work.
+In Canada, Rowan found work narrating audiobooks.
+His favorite project is narrating Alice’s Theo, which moves him in unexpected ways.

-Part 3, Chapter 1, “Washington State 2012, The Artist,” focuses on Miranda, a young artist living in Washington State.
-Miranda has been establishing herself as an independent woman since leaving her home and mother in New York.
+Part 3, Chapter 1, “Washington State 2012, The Artist,” focuses on Miranda, a young artist.
+Miranda has been establishing herself as an independent woman since leaving her home and mother in New York for the West Coast.
 Her mother is a high-powered businesswoman whose ideals contrast with those of Miranda, who values creative freedom over money.
+She uses the pages of Theo, a book her mother mailed her, to complete a new statue.

 Chapter 2, “Florida 2013, The Diver,” centers Tyler, a former competitive diver living alone in Florida.
-His girlfriend, Saylor, left him after his recent diving accident.
-Saylor realized she couldn’t heal Tyler physically or emotionally.
-She understood that Tyler loved swimming and diving.
-However, these obsessions were endangering his life.
+His girlfriend, Saylor, left him after a recent diving accident: She understood that Tyler loves swimming and diving but felt that these obsessions were endangering his life.
+Tyler notices that Saylor has left behind a novel, Theo.
+The novel resonates with him.

-Nola has been living in a shed on her school’s property since her mother’s disappearance.
-She lies in her sleeping bag and reads every night.
-Her favorite new book is Theo.
+Chapter 3, “Northern California 2014, The Teenager,” tells the story of a girl named Nola.
+After Nola’s father died in a car accident, Nola’s mother began to experience depression and one day left without warning.
+Nola has been living in a shed on her school’s property ever since.
+She lies in her sleeping bag and reads every night; her favorite new book is Theo.

 When Nola’s English teacher, Ms. Hildegrand, discovers Nola’s circumstances, she invites Nola to babysit in exchange for room and board.
 The offer changes how Nola sees her life.

-In Chapter 4, “Maine 2016, The Bookseller,” Kit works at a bookstore in a small Maine town, where he loves sharing books with others.
+In Chapter 4, “Maine 2016, The Bookseller,” Kit works at a bookstore in a small town, where he loves sharing books with others.
 His girlfriend, Annalise, is the first woman who hasn’t judged him for his job.
 However, when Kit meets Alice and reads Theo, he realizes he and Annalise aren’t meant to be.

 Chapter 5, “Northeastern California, 2017, The Caretaker,” introduces William, a 62-year-old former civil engineer who feels unmoored after the recent death of his wife, Abigail.
-Overcome by grief, he tries to start a new life.
-He leaves his California hometown after selling his house and takes a job as the caretaker of a ghost town.
+Overcome by grief, he tries to start a new life by selling his house, leaving his hometown, and taking a job as the caretaker of a ghost town.
+While snowed in, William discovers Abigail’s books among his things.
+He enjoys reading Theo and discovering Abigail’s annotations in the margins.

-On the flight home from a shoot in Paris, Juliet listens to the audiobook of Theo on her phone.
-Theo ignites her memories and makes her question her marriage.
-After she returns home, reunites with her family, and finishes the book, she realizes that her life is better than she thought and that happiness requires effort.
+Chapter 6, “Southern California 2018, The Coordinator,” introduces Juliet, an intimacy coordinator for sex scenes.
+She is married to a man named Richard and has a daughter.
+On the flight home from a shoot in Paris, Juliet listens to the audiobook of Theo on her phone, which ignites her memories and makes her question her marriage.
+However, after she reunites with her family and finishes the book, she realizes that her life is better than she thought and that happiness requires effort.

 In the Epilogue, Alice attends Madeline’s memorial service.
 Alice retreats from the reception, lost in her thoughts.
 When she discovers an image of Miranda’s sculpture in a book, Alice thinks of a new story idea.
 The revelation lets her reconcile with Theo’s evolution.